TheEventDiscoveryCompany/Physical-Telegram-Stickers-API/README.md

 # Physical-Telegram-Stickers-API
 A🅱️I for PTS yo

+This API adheres to REST standards as well as possible (without going completely overboard).
+All endpoints correspond to CRUD operations on various resources.

 ## Database migrations
 All database modifications must be done within migration scripts, which knex conveniently provides.
 For more clarification visit the [knex docs](http://knexjs.org/#Migrations).